See how your app install costs compare. Explore mobile acquisition cost benchmarks by industry, region, and platform

 Detailed observation of presented data

-Cost per app install in Agriculture across all countries moved through the past 12 months with a clear mid‑year surge, a soft Q1, and a higher plateau in late summer and early fall.
-The series began at roughly $15.83 in November 2024 and closed at about $19.14 in October 2025, a lift of around 21%.
-The standout moment was June’s spike to $27.90—the yearly high—followed by a quick reversion in July and a renewed climb into September before easing slightly in October.
+Cost per app install (CPI) for Agriculture advertisers across all countries followed a clear mid‑year surge and late‑year cooldown in 2025.
+The series started low in January, accelerated sharply into a June peak, then stabilized in the mid‑teens before easing in December.
+Volatility clustered around Q2 and early Q3, with a brief, tight plateau from August to October.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Agriculture in all countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs